ecai2025sub/crossjustice-bot/README.md

   - Requires a valid [Together AI](https://www.together.ai/) API key to function properly.

 ### `res/`
 This directory stores evaluation results and datasets.
-- **Evaluation results**: JSON files containing results at different temperature settings (0.0, 0.3, 0.6, 0.9).
 - **`extraction/`**: Contains the dataset used for testing, including both complex and single extraction scenarios.
+- **`interaction/`**: Contains  a series of examples illustrating user interactions with the application.
+- **`results_temp_*.json`**: JSON files containing results at different temperature settings (0.0, 0.3, 0.6, 0.9).

 ### `src/`
 Contains the main source code.